-He also suggests that parents do more than getting the shot and hopeing for the best.
-Laartz says parents can and should create at-home checkpoints to keep diseases from getting into the house in the first place.
+In the best circumstances, the first barrier for a virus is vaccination.
+But there are no coronavirus vaccinations yet developed.
+In that case, Laartz says, parents can and should create at-home checkpoints to keep diseases from getting into the house in the first place.

 “One of the things I’ve done is to make sure to take their phones and iPads in the car before they even go inside,” says Laartz.
 This serves a dual purpose.
 It gives the kids an incentive to get their homework done and also provides him with an opportunity to clean the damn things, which are frequently dirtier (in a bacterial sense) than their shoes.